-Together with my wife Beth, our two teenagers, my parents, and my mother in law, I make my home in Norman, Oklahoma.
-My research is principally concerned with how religious people interpret and conceptualize sacred texts—both their own and those of other religious traditions.
-I teach courses on the Qur’an, Islamic law, Islamic theology, and comparative religion at the University of Oklahoma, where I am an Associate Professor in the Religious Studies Program.
+Together with my wife Beth, my parents, and my mother in law, I make my home in Norman, Oklahoma.
+Our two children are now away in college.
+My research is concerned with two intersecting themes: how people understand religious others, and how they understand sacred texts—both their own and those of other religions.
+I teach courses on the Qur’an, Islamic law, Islamic theology, and religious studies at the University of Oklahoma, where I am an Associate Professor in the Religious Studies Program.

 Both my research and my teaching aim at the development of ethical human relationships characterized by “a process of coming to understand through sacrificial listening” (see my article “Sacrificial Listening: Christians, Muslims, and the Secular University“).